herb-t/cornerStone-ES6/README.md

 `npm run prod`  - Rebuild the project for production; this will take a little extra time.

-`npm run gae`   - Rebuild the project for production and copy the `out` folder to `gae/static` to prep for deployment.

 run `npm run watch`, then `npm run serve` in another window/tab for development